-The Model of Care (MOC), which was utilized in three of the four YDCs, is based on principles of effective programming drawn from the research literature on "what works" with juvenile offenders.
+The Model of Care (MOC), which was utilized in two of the four YDCs, is based on principles of effective programming drawn from the research literature on "what works" with juvenile offenders.
 Under the MOC program, front-line staff teach youth pro-social skills (drawn from a curriculum of 51 life skills) throughout the day using highly structured role plays.
 Under this system, youth rehearse interpersonal and self-management skills on a one-on-one basis up to 30 times per day with staff members across disciplines and settings at the facility.
-At our largest YDC (Cabarrus), two 8-bed units offered a variant of this programming approach which trains youth to acquire prosocial skills through psychoeducational skill-building groups and interactive journaling, rather than through one-on-one rehearsal.
+At our largest YDC (Cabarrus), two 8-bed units offered a variant of this programming approach that trains youth to acquire prosocial skills through psychoeducational skill-building groups and interactive journaling, rather than through one-on-one rehearsal.
 Both programming approaches used a motivation system based on reinforcement of positive behavior and consequences for misbehavior.
 All YDCs offered psychoeducational group programming addressing psychosocial factors known to increase risk for continued involvement in criminal activity.

-The implementation of the Juvenile Justice Reinvestment Act in December of 2019 created a need for the development of a core YDC therapeutic approach to specifically address the unique needs of the older adolescent and emerging adult population (17-21 years old).
+The implementation of the Juvenile Justice Reinvestment Act in December 2019 created a need for the development of a core YDC therapeutic approach to specifically address the unique needs of the older adolescent and emerging adult population (17-21 years old).
 This resulted in the creation of RISE- UP (Repair Harm, Imagine Change, Strengthen Communities, Enable Healing, Understand Others, Promote Accountability).
-RISE-UP was designed to utilize Motivational Interviewing, Restorative Justice, and

-Financial Literacy to specifically target psychosocial maturity (i.e. responsibility, emotion regulation, and perspective taking) which is known to reduce recidivism and improve the overall functioning of the older adolescent/emerging adult population.
+RISE-UP was designed to utilize Motivational Interviewing, Restorative Justice and Financial Literacy to specifically target psychosocial maturity (i.e. responsibility, emotion regulation and perspective taking), which is known to reduce recidivism and improve the overall functioning of the older adolescent/emerging adult population.
 Central to RISE-UP is the emphasis on a restorative justice approach to address three main goals: accountability, competency development and community safety.
-Restorative justice recognizes that crime harms people, relationships, and communities and holds those causing harm accountable to make things right.
+Restorative justice recognizes that crime harms people, relationships and communities and holds those causing harm accountable to make things right.
 In RISE-UP, youth demonstrate progress by acknowledging that behavior affects others, recognizing that behavior results from choices, understanding how actions impact others, taking steps to repair harm, and making changes to avoid harmful behavior in the future.
-The two main restorative justice tools that are used in RISE-UP are the victim-offender dialogue and the circle process.
+The main restorative justice tools that are used in RISE-UP are victim-offender dialogue, circle process and restorative practices/actions focused on engaging in prosocial activities with oversight by an assigned restorative team of staff members following a major rule violation.
 In addition, the emphasis on financial literacy offers youth opportunities to learn realistic employment and money management skills.
-Edgecombe YDC was determined to be the site of the pilot for RISE-UP and, due to the restrictions of the pandemic, full implementation was delayed until mid-September of 2020.
+Edgecombe YDC was determined to be the site of the pilot for RISE-UP.

 Regardless of programming model, staff in all YDCs follow the same guidelines for managing youths' behavior, as outlined in policy YC 4.1.
-This policy, updated in July of 2020, provides guidelines for addressing misbehavior using strength-based rewards and consequences instead of relying exclusively on punishment and sanctions, and limits the use of room confinement for disciplinary purposes.
+This policy, updated in July 2020, provides guidelines for addressing misbehavior using strength-based rewards and consequences instead of relying exclusively on punishment and sanctions, and limits the use of room confinement for disciplinary purposes.
 The policy also directs staff to develop a Crisis Awareness and Response Plan (CARP) for every youth, detailing youth's individual triggers and preferred de-escalation strategies.
 Licensed mental health clinicians develop CARPs for all youth on their caseloads within the first 30 days of admission to a YDC.